Pre-Raphaelite Sisterhood

 HAMLET: Get thee to a nunnery, why wouldst thou be a breeder of sinners?
 I am myself indifferent honest, but yet I could accuse me of such things…

-Arthur Hughes painted this version of Ophelia in 1852. (see painting below) Hughes shows Ophelia beside the stream that will eventually take her life.
-The water seems stagnate, with a slimy film on top.
-I don’t think you can see it in your monitor, but on the right hand side of the painting (just under the tree trunk) there is a bat flying close to the surface of the water.
-Is he portraying a feeling of doom perhaps?
-I’ll see if I can zoom in on th bat and post it later.
+Arthur Hughes painted this version of Ophelia in 1852.
+Hughes shows Ophelia beside the stream that will eventually take her life.
+The water seems stagnant with a slimy film on top.
+On the right hand side of the painting (just under the tree trunk) there is a bat flying close to the surface of the water.

 hughes-again.jpg

-Other artists painted their own versions of Ophelia, but it was John William Waterhouse who not only did it best, but did it repeatedly:
+Other artists painted their own versions of Ophelia, including John William Waterhouse who revisited Ophelia repeatedly:

 waterhouse-ophelia-1889.jpg